samshlafstein/as.180.369/contrib/samshlafstein/Results.md

 ### Results

-This analysis utilized a fixed-effects regression model to examine electricity demand in Texas from 1950 to 1980 and subsequently tested the model's predictive accuracy using data from 2021 to 2023.
-The findings shed light on the model's capacity to elucidate the relationships among climatic variables, socio-economic factors, electricity trading, and evolving electricity demand.
+This analysis employed a fixed-effects regression model to study electricity demand in Texas from 1950 to 1980.
+It then tested the model's predictive accuracy using data from 2021 to 2023.
+The findings provide insight into the model's ability to clarify the relationships among climatic variables, socio-economic factors, electricity trading, and changing electricity demand.

 #### Model Training (1950-1980)